Skip to content

 III · The Inner Face of Mystery

 §II unfolded Tao’s intelligible aspect.
 But Postulate 3 says Tao also has another face, the ineffable Mystery.
 If The Tao of Lucidity spoke only of Pattern and not of Mystery, it would collapse into scientism, pretending that the intelligible is all there is.
 Why devote an entire chapter to the “unspeakable”?
-Because the deepest experiences of your life, the moment beauty strikes you speechless, the unnameable “presence” touched in deep meditation, the bottomless feeling before death, live precisely beyond the boundary of language.
-To ignore them is not rationality but obscuration.
+Because the deepest experiences of your life often live beyond the boundary of language: the moment beauty leaves you speechless, the unnameable presence touched in deep meditation, the bottomless feeling before death.
+To ignore these is not rationality, but obscuration.
 This chapter does not “describe” Mystery.
 That is impossible.
 It points toward Mystery from four directions.
 As T4 (the Silence Theorem) says: for the domain of Mystery, the most honest form of speech is to mark the location of silence.

 III.1 · Mystery Is Not a Blank Space

 Mystery (D4) is not Pattern’s (D3) “unexplored zone.”
-Mystery is a domain different in kind from Pattern.
-The reason is not that our knowledge is insufficient, but that certain dimensions of reality fundamentally do not fall under the jurisdiction of knowledge.
-You cannot measure the beauty of music with a ruler.
-The problem is not that the ruler is imprecise; beauty does not belong to the dimension of length.
+It is a domain different in kind.
+The point is not that our knowledge falls short, but that certain dimensions of reality lie outside the jurisdiction of knowledge as such.
+You cannot measure the beauty of music with a ruler, and the trouble is not that the ruler is too crude.
+Beauty simply does not belong to the dimension of length.

-The more science progresses, the clearer this becomes, not the more obscure.
-Physics can completely describe the wavelength of light, but about “what it feels like to see red” it has nothing to say.
-Neuroscience can precisely map brain activity, but to the question “why do these neural activities come accompanied by subjective experience” it has no answer.
-This is not a failure of science; it is the structure of reality itself.
-Certain dimensions do not fall within Pattern’s jurisdiction.
+The further science advances, the clearer this becomes.
+Physics can describe the wavelength of light to the nanometer, but about “what it feels like to see red” it has nothing whatever to say.
+Neuroscience maps brain activity with ever sharper precision, yet the question “why do these neural activities arrive accompanied by subjective experience at all?” stays structurally different from any neural map.
+This marks a boundary in the very kind of question being asked.
+Certain dimensions never fall within Pattern’s jurisdiction.

 Mystery is not a deficiency of Pattern.
 Mystery is Tao’s other half, equally real, equally rich, equally fundamental.